-Effective January 1, 2002, the Company adopted Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets."
-In connection with the adoption of this statement, the Company determined that all of its goodwill was impaired.
-As a result, effective January 1, 2002, the Company recorded a one-time, non-cash charge of \$51.4 million (\$12.5 million Alaska and \$38.9 million Horizon) to write-off all of its goodwill.
-This charge is reflected as a cumulative effect of accounting change in the Consolidated Statement of Operations for the three months ended March 31, 2002.
+Effective January 1, 2002, we adopted Statement of Financial Accounting Standards (SFAS) No. 142, "Goodwill and Other Intangible Assets."
+In connection with the adoption of this statement, we determined that all of our goodwill was impaired.
+As a result, effective January 1, 2002, we recorded a one-time, non-cash charge of \$51.4 million (\$12.5 million for Alaska and \$38.9 million for Horizon) to write-off all of our goodwill.
+This charge is reflected as a cumulative effect of accounting change in our Consolidated Statement of Operations for the six months ended June 30, 2002.